tiefeand/cmd/README.md

 ```
 Note that `%1` and `"%~1"` leads into the same result if the content of the 'parameter one' had already `"`.
 But it leads to different results if the 'parameter one' did not have `"`.

 24. to be in control of how parameter values are formated (no matter how a client is calling your function) use the form `"%~1"` before using `%1`.
 Meaning: In case a parameters value contains `"` remove them and add them again.
 In case it doesn't contain `"` add them too. i.o.w. it enforces the parameter always having `"`.
+Using `"%~1"` however also means that any empty parameter then will lead to an empty string `""`.
+In cases where this may be harmful you may either want to prefere `%1` or handle empty stings.
 ``` cmd
     :someFunction
     SETLOCAL